chenhaotian/High-Frequency-Trading-Simulation-System/README.md

 The TAQ data and format specification in the demo is contained in the package, they are named 'TFtaq' and 'TFformat' respectively, type `?TFtaq` and `?TFformat` for a rough idea of them, more details will be explained in later sections.

-The most important part is the strategy function, `HFTsimulator()` handles the strategy the same way as a [call-back function](https://en.wikipedia.org/wiki/Callback_(computer_programming).
+The most important part is the strategy function, `HFTsimulator()` handles the strategy the same way as a [call back function](https://en.wikipedia.org/wiki/Callback_(computer_programming).
 The function will be called at every arrival of a new data stream, details will be explained later.
 The demo strategy function should be written as follow:

 ```R
 ## a unrealistic demo strategy